defenseunicorns/uds-package-gitlab/docs/configuration.md

 #### `gitlab` chart:

 > [!IMPORTANT]
-> The `global.psql.password.secret` setting is not applicable when providing a password to the `uds-gitlab-config` chart manually.
+> The `global.psql.password.secret` and `global.psql.password.key` settings are not applicable when providing a password to the `uds-gitlab-config` chart manually.

 - `global.psql.username` - provides the username to use when connecting to the database (i.e. `gitlab.gitlab`)
-- `global.psql.password.secret` - provides the secret that contains the database password (i.e. `gitlab.gitlab.pg-cluster.credentials.postgresql.acid.zalan.do`)
+- `global.psql.password.secret` - provides the secret that contains the database password (defaults to `gitlab-postgres`)
+- `global.psql.password.key` - provides the secret key that contains the database password (defaults to `password`)
 - `global.psql.host` - provides the endpoint to use to connect to the database (i.e. `pg-cluster.postgres.svc.cluster.local`)
+- `global.psql.port` - provides the port to use to connect to the database (defaults to `5432`)

 ### IAM Roles for Service Accounts

 The Software Factory team has not yet tested IRSA with AWS RDS - there is an open issue linked below with further linked issues to test this that could act as a starting point to implement:

 https://github.com/defenseunicorns/uds-software-factory/issues/45

+## Redis / Valkey

+GitLab uses Redis as a key value store for caching, job queueing and more and supports external providers (such as Elasticache) as well as the [UDS Valkey](https://github.com/defenseunicorns/uds-package-valkey/) package to provide the service.

+### Manual Database Connection

+You can use the following Helm overrides to configure a connection to Redis / Valkey:

+#### `uds-gitlab-config` chart:

+> [!IMPORTANT]
+> The `redis.password` setting is not applicable when using the UDS Valkey package or when supplying a secret manually!

+- `redis.password` - provides a password to generate a secret to pass to GitLab

+#### `gitlab` chart:

+> [!IMPORTANT]
+> The `global.redis.auth.secret` and `global.redis.auth.key` settings are not applicable when providing a password to the `uds-gitlab-config` chart manually.

+- `global.redis.auth.secret` - provides the secret that contains the key value store password (defaults to `gitlab-redis`)
+- `global.redis.auth.key` - provides the key within the secret that contains the key value store password (defaults to `password`)
+- `global.redis.scheme` - provides the scheme to use to connect to the key value store (i.e. `redis` or `rediss`)
+- `global.redis.host` - provides the endpoint to use to connect to the key value store (i.e. `pg-cluster.postgres.svc.cluster.local`)
+- `global.redis.port` - provides the port to use to connect to the key value store (defaults to `6379`)